dilipthelip/ELK/README.md

-Shrads - Total no of shrads in the cluster. pri - no of primary shrads in the cluster. relo -  no of shrads relocating.
+Shrads - Total no of shrads in the cluster. pri - no of primary shrads in the cluster. relo -  no of shrads relocating. init - no of shards currently initializing. unassign - represents number of unassigned shards. pending_tasks - number of cluster tasks in the backlog.

 ```